Preventing financial crime

 We operate within a legal and regulatory structure that places major obligations on our business and us as individuals to assist in preventing money laundering.

-We do have an obligation to conduct due diligence and AML checks on the projects and our clients themselves, before the fundraising begins as part of the on-boarding process.
+We have an obligation to conduct due diligence and AML checks on the projects and our clients themselves, before the fundraising begins as part of the on-boarding process.

 5.1.2.
 What is Money Laundering?